 What is PSR-PASS?

-The Philmont Advisor Skills School conducted at Philmont Scout Ranch (PSR-PASS) is an exciting 4-day, 3-night program developed to help adult advisors in confidently leading their crew in Philmont trek preparations.
-PSR-PASS participants will enjoy an instructional introduction to Philmont and achieve a thorough understanding of the following:
+The Philmont Advisor Skills School conducted at Philmont Scout Ranch (PSR-PASS) is an exciting 4-day, 3-night program developed to help adult advisors confidently lead their crew in Philmont trek preparations.
+PSR-PASS participants will enjoy a full weekend of instruction by experienced Philmont staff to achieve a thorough understanding of the following:

 - Land navigation

 - Setting up a campsite in Philmont’s backcountry

 - Campfire procedures

 - Crew leadership positions

 - Physical conditioning